-Both of our nominees today know as well as anyone, that the Postal Service has been in dire financial trouble for some time.
+As I know our nominee is aware, the Postal Service has been in dire financial trouble for some time.
 This trouble will come to a head in the coming months.
 The Postal Service is reporting record losses each quarter and hemorrhages about \$25 million a day.
 By the end of this fiscal year, it won't have enough money to meet its health and workers' compensation obligations.
 By sometime in 2013, it won't have enough money to continue operations at all.

 The Postal Service operates at the center of a \$1 trillion mailing industry that puts as many as 8 million men and women to work each day.
 It's a key cog in our economy.
 Its continued vitality is an important part of our efforts to get our economy going again.
 At a time of so much economic uncertainty, we can't afford to let the Postal Service collapse.

 The Senate has passed legislation that attempts to address the Postal Service's near-term financial crisis and give it some of the tools it will need to address its long-term challenges.